denevell/AndroidQuickstart/README.md

 - You can import the project into Eclipse as an Android project as normal.
 - You must also import google_maps_project from $ANDROID_HOME/extras/google/google_play_services/libproject/google-play-services_lib into your workspace and add it as a library into the main project

+Android studio integration:

+- You import the project as a Gradle project
+- You must remove the 'res' and 'AndroidManifest.xml' symlinks else IntelliJ will complain

 Todo:

-- Two fragments
+- Fragments navigation
-- Button to go to other fragment
 - Espresso imports
 - Espresso test
 - Robolectric tests
 - Product flavours
-- Push
+- Push messaging
 - Production key for maps
-- Check for maps library project in $ANDROID_HOME
+- Support library actionbar
-- Make a new eclipse workspace with the main project and google play services
+- Navigation bar
+- Styles / themes